membrane-systems/PCAlipids/tutorial/tutorial.md

 ### Step 1: Creating concatenated trajectory

-When working with lipids (or other flexible molecules) usually we have several molecules of interest in the system simulated (e.g. in the lipid bilayer there each lipid is a molecule of interest).
+When working with lipids (or other flexible molecules) usually we have several molecules of interest in the simulated system (e.g. in the lipid bilayer where each lipid is a molecule of interest).
 To study available conformations it is worth to concatenate the trajectories of individual molecules into the concatenated trajectory.
 Thus, all of the possible conformations will be represented in this concatenated trajectory.
 The concatenated trajectory is produced by running:

     $ pcalipids concat -f trajectory.xtc -t structure.pdb -l DOPC